This post was updated on November 6th, 2019

 For anyone wanting to do the most they can to maximize the diversity of their gut microbiome, another smart natural PCOS treatment is to eat plenty of probiotic foods like those included in this PCOS Diet Cheat Sheet, or better yet, consider a potent probiotic supplement.

 Probiotic supplements can be especially useful if you’ve been under a lot of stress or you’re not getting enough sleep (these both have adverse effects on your gut bacteria).
 There are also a number of promising high-quality studies showing positive results when using probiotic supplements to treat insulin resistance (Kim et al. 201841).
-While it’s still early days, high dose strains of certain Lactobacillus, Bifidobacterium, and Streptococcus seem to be particularly beneficial.
+While the research is still in its early days, high dose strains of certain Lactobacillus, Bifidobacterium, and Streptococcus seem to be particularly beneficial.

 Moving beyond our microbiome, another big step that can help heal your gut is avoiding foods that are known to be inflammatory.
 Sugar, vegetable oils, dairy, and gluten are the most common culprits in this regard.
 While sugar and vegetable oils are generally bad for everyone, the thing that makes gluten and dairy particularly pernicious is that it’s super common to have a subclinical intolerance to them and not be aware of it.
 Avoiding these foods has to be one of the most overlooked natural remedies for PCOS and they also happen to be the cheapest to apply.